SirArkimedes/CIS310/README.md

 ###### 9/10
 > Very nice look, but no way to reorder stock.

 I'm not really sure what he means by no way to reorder stock?
-I was worried about this one being graded poorly, so I am happy with this one.
+I was worried about this one being graded poorly, so I am happy with this grade.

 #### Assignment 5
 ###### 15/15